This is how life is when you feel weak and helpless: you lay down and die or you puff yourself up until you look so big everyone stays away.

 My puff is gone.

-I don’t need to explain myself, to apologize, or make myself livid with rage.
+I don’t need to explain myself, to apologize, to make myself livid with rage.

 I don’t need to incite power struggles.